FHNW-Dream-Team/chat/README.md

 ### Optional: Chat room usability features
 #### Simple
 * ❌ Logout / Login – pick up where you left off (Annoying feature)
-* ❌ Display list of users in the chatroom
+* ❌ Display list of users in the group chats

 #### Advanced
 * ✔ Be able to join multiple chat rooms